We believe in treating both the emotional and physical needs of our patients.

 How It Works

-In order to be a Karing Partner, volunteers must receive a flu shot annually.
+In order to be a Karing Partner, dogs must

-- Be able to follow these commands: sit, down, stay, stay and recall on command
+- Be able to sit, stay, stay and recall on command, and walk loosely on a leash.

 Please Note: Prong collars and gentle leaders are not acceptable.